-A long-term rating can also be used to rate an issue with short maturity.
+1 A long-term rating can also be used to rate an issue with short maturity.

-- "F2" Securities possess good short-term credit quality.
+- "F1" Securities possess the highest short-term credit quality.
+This designation indicates the strongest intrinsic capacity for timely payment of financial commitments; may have an added "+" to denote any exceptionally strong credit feature. - "F2" Securities possess good short-term credit quality.
 This designation indicates good intrinsic capacity for timely payment of financial commitments. - "F3" Securities possess fair short-term credit quality.
 This designation indicates that the intrinsic capacity for timely payment of financial commitments is adequate. - "B" Securities possess speculative short-term credit quality.
 This designation indicates minimal capacity for timely payment of financial commitments, plus heightened vulnerability to near term adverse changes in financial and economic conditions. - "C" Securities possess high short-term default risk.
 Default is a real possibility. - "RD" Restricted default.
 Indicates an entity that has defaulted on one or more of its financial commitments, although it continues to meet other financial obligations.
 Typically applicable to entity ratings only. - "D" Default.
-Indicates a broad-based default event for an entity, or the default of a short-term obligation. - Plus (+) or minus (-) The "F1" rating may be modified by the addition of a plus (+) or minus (-) sign to show the relative status within that major rating category. - "NR" Is assigned to an unrated issue of a rated issuer. - The DBRS Morningstar® Ratings Limited ("DBRS Morningstar") short-term debt rating scale provides an opinion on the risk that an issuer will not meet its short-term financial obligations in a timely manner.
-Ratings are based on quantitative and qualitative considerations relevant to the issuer and the relative ranking of claims.
-The R-1 and R-2 rating categories are further denoted by the sub-categories "(high)", "(middle)", and "(low)".
+Indicates a broad-based default event for an entity, or the default of a short-term obligation. - "NR" Is assigned to an issue of a rated issuer that are not and have not been rated. - The DBRS Morningstar® Ratings Limited ("DBRS Morningstar") short-term obligation ratings provide DBRS Morningstar's opinion on the risk that an issuer will not meet its short-term financial obligations in a timely manner.
+The obligations rated in this category typically have a term of shorter than one year.
+The R-1 and R-2 rating categories are further denoted by the subcategories "(high)", "(middle)", and "(low)".